 While Florida courts have awarded alimony intended to bridge the gap between marriage and single life for decades, only in 2010 was bridge-the-gap alimony formalized in a Florida statute.
 The creation of the law authorizing bridge-the-gap alimony was, in effect, an affirmation and clarification of what Florida courts had already decided.

 Bridge-the-gap alimony can be awarded in a divorce if the initial order was entered after July 1, 2010, the effective date of the law (although these types of awards had been upheld on appeal earlier).
 There are some very specific rules about bridge-the-gap alimony.

-According to section 61.08(5) of the Florida Statutes, the section of the law that specifically authorizes this type of spousal support, it is designed to help an individual with "legitimate, identifiable short-term needs."
-As such, the statute limits the amount of time bridge-the-gap alimony can be awarded for to two years.
+According to Florida statute 61.08(5), the section of the law that specifically authorizes this type of spousal support, it is designed to help an individual with "legitimate, identifiable short-term needs."
+As such, the statute limits the amount of time bridge-the-gap alimony can be awarded for two years.

-The spouse receiving bridge-the-gap alimony must have been unable, despite their best efforts, to provide for the essentials of their transition to single life.
-A spouse seeking this type of support must be prepared to present competent, substantial evidence of what those needs are.
+The spouse receiving bridge-the-gap alimony in Florida must have been unable, despite their best efforts, to provide for the essentials of their transition to single life.
+A spouse seeking this bridge-the-gap alimony must be prepared to present competent, substantial evidence of what those needs are.
 Awards of bridge-the-gap alimony have been reversed on appeal when the evidence showed that the amount of an award exceeded legitimate need.
 Significant awards have also been upheld on appeal when there has been sufficient evidence to support the amount of the award.
-The threshold test for awarding bridge-the-gap alimony, in addition to need, is the ability of the other party to pay.
+The threshold test for awarding bridge-the-gap alimony in Florida, in addition to need, is the ability of the other party to pay.